gtkachyk/File-Management-System/README.md

 - While L is not empty and the remaining capacity of I is not 0:
   - If the next folder F in L can be added to the Backup-Storage folder of I: add it and remove it from L.

-Outputs:
+### Outputs
 - None.

 ## Add to Partial Copy Algorithm
-Inputs:
+### Inputs
 - An instance I.

+### Pseudocode
-Let eligible_folders be a list of system data folders that do not have a shortcut in the File-Management-System/Save folder of I and are not stored in the Backup-Storage folder of I. let copy_folders be a list of all folders in the copy that I stores part of.
+Let eligible_folders be a list of system data folders that do not have a shortcut in the File-Management-System/Save folder of I and are not stored in the Backup-Storage folder of I.<br>
+Let copy_folders be a list of all folders in the copy that I stores part of.<br>
-The frequency of an element of copy_folders is the number of times it appears in the list.
+The frequency of an element of copy_folders is the number of times it appears in the list.<br>
-Sort copy_folders in ascending order of frequency.
+Sort copy_folders in ascending order of frequency.<br>
-Remove the duplicate entries from copy_folders.
+Remove the duplicate entries from copy_folders.<br>
-If there are any folders in system data that are not in copy_folders: add them to the front of the list.
+If there are any folders in system data that are not in copy_folders: add them to the front of the list.<br>
 For each folder F in copy_folders:
 - If the remaining capacity of I > 0 and F is in eligible_files:
   - If F can be added to the Backup-Storage folder of I: add it.

-Outputs:
+### Outputs
 - None.

 ## Archive Instance
-Archive is an imaginary instance used to 'store' files that cannot be easily incorporated into a real instance.
+Archive is an imaginary instance used to 'store' files that cannot be easily incorporated into a real instance.<br>
 In practice, this allows users to store these files in an instance preservation directory.

 ### Rules